pyther/pyther-networkd/README.md

 ##Module Description

-The networkd module managed network interfaces using systemd-networkd.
+The networkd module manages network configuration using systemd-networkd.

 ## Setup

 ###Resources managed by networkd module
 * This module enables the systemd-networkd service
+* This module manages the /etc/systemd/networkd directory
-* This module installs the systemd-networkd package (RHEL7)
+* On RHEL7, this module installs the systemd-networkd package
-* This module manages /etc/systemd/networkd
+* Optionally, this module can manage the systemd-networkd-wait-online service

 ###Setup Requirements
 * PuppetLabs [stdlib module](https://github.com/puppetlabs/puppetlabs-stdlib)